Chart Color Schemes

 Recent residential development output has been above average within Toowong when compared nationally

-Toowong has seen approximately 148 new homes approved annually, with a total of 741 approvals in the past five financial years from FY21 to FY25.
-As of FY26, there have been 12 approvals so far.
-On average, 1.4 people moved to the area for each dwelling built over these five years, indicating balanced supply and demand.
-However, this has increased to 10.2 people per dwelling in the past two financial years, suggesting growing demand and tightening supply.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Toowong has seen approximately 150 new homes approved annually.
+Over the past five financial years, between FY-21 and FY-25, around 750 homes were approved, with a further 15 approved so far in FY-26.
+On average, about 1.4 people moved to the area for each dwelling built over these five years, suggesting balanced supply and demand, creating stable market conditions.
+However, this has accelerated to 10.9 people per dwelling over the past two financial years, indicating increasing demand and tightening supply.

-With around 347 people per dwelling approval, Toowong exhibits characteristics of a developed market.
-AreaSearch's latest quarterly estimate projects Toowong will add 3,530 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, offering favourable conditions for buyers and potentially supporting population growth beyond current projections.
+With around 370 people per dwelling approval, Toowong shows a developed market.
+Future projections estimate Toowong adding 3,522 residents by 2041, suggesting that at current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development